 This Agency is authorized to require this information under Section 4 and Title X of the Environmental Protection Act (415 ILCS 5/4, 5/39).
 Failure to disclose this information may result in: a civil penalty of not to exceed \$50,000 for the violation and an additional civil penalty of not to exceed \$10,000 for each day during which the violation continues (415 ILCS 5/42) and may also prevent this form from being processed and could result in your application being denied.
-This form WPC 691 Rev 6/10 has been approved by the Forms Management Center.
+This form the violation continues (415 ILCS 5/42) and may also prevent this form from being processed and could result in your application being denied.
+This form the violation continues (415 ILCS 5/42) and may also prevent this form from being processed and could result in your application being denied.
+This form